HTTPArchive/httparchive.org/docs/reports.md

 ## Configuring a Report

 Reports are configured in [config/reports.json](../config/reports.json).
-Here's an example of a couple of metrics in the JavaScript report:
+Here's a small sample configuration:

 ```
-"js": {
+{
-	"name": "JavaScript",
-	"summary": "The state of JavaScript, including its contribution to page weight and the number of script files included on pages.",
+  "_reports": [
+    "foo",
+    "bar"
+  ],
+  "_featured": [
+    "bar"
+  ],
-	"metrics": {
+  "_metrics": {
-		"bytesJs": {
+    "x": {
-			"name": "JS Bytes",
+      "name": "X Metric",
       "type": "KB"
     },
+    "y": {
+      "name": "Y Metric",
+      "type": "ms"
+    },
-		"reqJs": {
+    "z": {
-			"name": "JS Requests",
+      "name": "Z Metric",
-			"type": "Requests"
+      "type": "Requests",
+      "redundant": true
     }
+  },
+  "foo": {
+    "name": "Foo",
+    "summary": "Lorem ipsum",
+    "metrics": [
+      "x",
+      "y"
+    ]
+  },
+  "bar": {
+    "name": "Bar",
+    "summary": "Lorem ipsum",
+    "minDate": "2017_06_01",
+    "maxDate": "2017_08_15",
+    "metrics": [
+      "x",
+      "z"
+    ]
   }
 }
 ```

-*Important:* Metric IDs must match the histogram and timeseries SQL filenames.
+In this example config, there are two reports: Foo and Bar.
+They both include X Metric, but only Bar is featured on the home page.
+The Bar report is also date-capped between June 1, 2017 and August 15, 2017, meaning that the report UI will not allow the user to browse metrics outside of this time window.

 ### Manifest Structure

- A report config is an object with name, summary, and metrics fields.
-The name and summary fields are human-readable descriptions that are displayed on the report's page.
-The metrics field maps metric IDs to an object with name and type fields.
-The metric ID is used as a page anchor in the report's table of contents.
-The metric name is used as the title for the corresponding data visualization and the metric type represents the unit of the data and appears on the axis label.

 - **reports.json**

 	JSON-encoded object mapping report IDs to report configs.
+Also includes metadata whose property names are preceded by an underscore.

+  - **\_reports**

+    Required array of report IDs.
+Defines the sequence of reports as they appear on the reports page.

+  - **\_featured**

+    Required array of report IDs.
+Defines the sequence of reports as they appear on the home page.
+This array should only contain 1-3 reports.

+  - **\_metrics**

+    Required object mapping metric IDs to metric configs.

+    - **metric ID**

+      Short identifier string for the metric.
+Used as the URL search fragment for the chart on the report page.
+Must be unique and match the histogram/timeseries SQL filenames.
+May be reused between reports.

+    - **metric config**

+      Maps metric configuration property names to values.
+The following properties are available:

+      - **name**

+        Required string.
+Human-readable name of the metric, eg "Time to First Paint".
+Must be unique to the report.
+Used in the title of the charts.

+      - **type**

+        Required string.
+Human-readable units of measurement.
+Common examples: "ms", "KB", "Requests".
+Used to label the chart axis and in chart tooltips.

+      - **description**

+        Optional string.
+Human-readable explanation of what the metric is measuring and how to interpret the results.

+      - **histogram**

+        Optional object.
+Includes histogram-specific configuration options.

+        - **minDate**

+          Optional string.
+The earliest date at which the metric is available.
+YYYY_MM_DD format.
+For example, any metric that depends on the `har` dataset must have a `minDate` value of at least 2016_01_01, which is when the first HAR table became available.

+        - **maxDate**

+          Optional string.
+The latest date at which the metric is available.
+YYYY_MM_DD format.

+        - **enabled**

+          Optional boolean.
+Default `true`.
+Whether the metric should be included in histogram reports.

+      - **timeseries**

+        Optional object.
+Includes timeseries-specific configuration options.

+        - **enabled**

+          Optional boolean.
+Default `true`.
+Whether the metric should be included in timeseres reports.

+        - **fields**

+          Optional array.
+Default `["p10", "p25", "p50", "p75", "p90"]`.
+Defines the field names of the measurement objects that should be plotted.
+A measurement object is just an element in the array of JSON-encoded timeseries data, containing client, date, and timestamp info as well as the measurement data.

+        - **redundant**

+          Optional boolean.
+Default `false`.
+Whether the metric type is redundant with the metric name.
+For example, set to `true` when the type is included in the name, like "Total Requests".
+The type will be omitted anywhere it follows the metric name.

   - **report ID**

   		Short identifier string for the report.
 Used as the URL fragment for the report page.
 For example, the JavaScript report with ID `js` would be accessed at `/reports/js`.
+Changing this value will probably break permalinks.

   - **report config**